-In exchange-traded equity futures transactions, the Company agrees to purchase or sell a specified number of contracts, the value of which is determined by the different classes of equity securities, and to post variation margin on a daily basis in an amount equal to the difference in the daily market values of those contracts.
-The Company enters into exchange-traded futures with regulated futures commission merchants that are members of the exchange-traded equity futures are used primarily to hedge minimum guarantees embedded in certain variable annuity products offered by the Company.
+In exchange-traded equity futures transactions, the Company agrees to purchase or sell a specified number of contracts, the value of which is determined by the different classes of equity securities, and to post variation margin on a daily basis in an amount equal to the difference in the daily market values of those contracts and to pledge initial margin based on futures exchange requirements.
+The Company enters into exchange-traded futures with regulated futures commission merchants that are members of the exchange.
+Exchange-traded equity futures are used primarily to hedge minimum guarantees embedded in certain variable annuity products offered by the Company.
 The Company utilizes exchange-traded equity futures in nonqualifying hedging relationships.